 PARTICULARS OF EMPLOYEES AND RELATED DISCLOSURES

-Your Company has not accepted deposit from the public during the period under reviewand hence did not have outstanding deposits.
+Your Company has not accepted deposit from the public and hence did nothave outstanding deposits any time during the year under review.

 CORPORATE SOCIAL RESPONSIBILITY

-The Remuneration Policy formulated by the Nomination and Remuneration Committee isgiven in Annexure IV.
+The Remuneration Policy formulated under section 178 of the CompaniesAct 2013 by the Nomination and Remuneration Committee is given in Annexure III.

 VIGIL MECHANISM/WHISTLE BLOWER POLICY